Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ```

 ### return
-It must appear below and inside a function and return a value that is primarily used on that function.
+It must appear near the `end` of a control statment and used to return a value that is given

 Example:
 ```lua